 “They’ve got the nation’s wealth in their hands, they’ve got the ability to invest, they’ve got good teams and experts inside their business, and they engage the right people to come in and advise and help them build, architect and deliver really meaningful outcomes.”

-He added that APRA’s close oversight has compelled banks to implement solutions that are “quite literally world-class” and argued that an equivalent uplift in superannuation is both achievable and necessary, particularly as stolen credentials remain a favoured attack method.
+He added that APRA’s close oversight has compelled banks to implement solutions that are “quite literally world-class” and said that an equivalent uplift in superannuation is both achievable and necessary, particularly as stolen credentials remain a favoured attack method.

-According to Diffey, the best practice for super funds would involve the adoption of verifiable credentials such as Apple’s ID in Wallet, combined with attribute-based access controls to govern what members can once logged in.
+According to Diffey, the best practice for super funds would involve the adoption of verifiable credentials, such as Apple’s ID in Wallet, combined with attribute-based access controls to govern what members can once logged in.

 “Rather than requiring users to have a separate identity for every service they use or organisation with which they engage, they can use one credential to access everything,” he said.